felixop7/felixop7/README.md

 "Concentrate all your thoughts upon the work in hand.
 The sun's rays do not burn until brought to a focus." - Alexander Graham Bell

-"Life is a journey that must be traveled no matter how bad the roads and accommodations." - Oliver Goldsmith

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>
 <h3 align="center">👑A Man With His Laptop Who Thinks He Can Change The Whole World👑</h3>